CodeMissy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9) chmod 753 hello sets the mode of the file to -rwxr-x-wx.

 10) chmod --reference=olleh hello sets same permissions olleh has to hello.

+11) chmod -R+X executes permissions to all subdirectories of current directory for owner, group ownerad user, regular files are not changed.